lbos7/lbos7.github.io/_projects/01-Cable-Driven Parallel Robot.md

 - This robot will eventually need to be scaled up and operate underwater, so the design should take these conditions into account

 With these in mind, I decided on using 4 cables since that would allow for the control of 3 degrees of freedom, just in case the robot use case is altered in the future and control over orientation is necessary.
 I also added the motors, drivers, and other electronics on the top of robot, so I am able to make minimal changes before I am able to test this design in water.
 Also, since the frame is made from 8020 extrusion, if the design needs to be scaled up or down, only the necessary rails would need to be changed.
-The CAD model and physical system for the current design are shown below.
 <br>
 <div style="display: flex; justify-content: center; gap: 20px;">
   <img src="{{ site.url }}{{ site.baseurl }}/media/cpdr_CAD.png" width="350"/>